luyadev/luya/docs/guide/app-module-urlrules.md

 ];
 ```

-To verify what composition language is used you can run `Yii::$app->composition['langShortCode'];`, the composition component is taking care of LUYA multi language websites and is registered by default for all LUYA projects.
+To verify what composition language is used you can dump `Yii::$app->composition->language`, the {{luya\web\Composition}} component is taking care of LUYA multi language websites and is registered by default for all LUYA projects.